ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 #### Where and how does your project fit into the ecosystem?

-SAGE (State Asset Game Engine) fits directly into the **Polkadot/Substrate/Kusama ecosystem** by providing a **modular, asset-first framework** for building **fully on-chain games** and **game-like experiences**.
+SAGE (Substrate Asset Game Engine) fits directly into the **Polkadot/Substrate/Kusama ecosystem** by providing a **modular, asset-first framework** for building **fully on-chain games** and **game-like experiences**.
 It integrates seamlessly into the existing Substrate framework and the broader Polkadot application landscape, including the **Polkadot SDK for Unity**, creating an **easy and intuitive entry point for game developers** unfamiliar with blockchain development.

 The **SAGE Playground repository** offers a **hack & play environment** that can be spun up locally in seconds, complete with **a Unity project template and a browser-based template**, allowing developers to experiment immediately without complex setup.
 This dramatically lowers the barrier to entry for developers interested in **on-chain gaming** on Polkadot.